Palindrome Program in C with Functions and Pointers

 Explanation

-This program defines a function isPalindrome that checks whether a given string is a palindrome.
-The function takes a pointer to the string as an argument, allowing it to work with different strings.
-The pointers start and end are used to iterate through the string from both ends.
-Characters are compared until the pointers meet in the middle.
+The present program defines a function isPalindrome that tests whether a given string is a palindrome.
+It can be passed to varying strings because the function uses a pointer to the string as an argument.
+The pointers start and end are used for traversing through the string from both ends.
+Comparisons are made until two pointers meet in the middle.

 Conclusion

-Feel free to experiment with the provided C code in your C development environment.
-If you have any questions, encounter issues, or want to explore more about palindromes, C programming, or the use of functions and pointers, don’t hesitate to ask!
+You may play around with the given C code in your C-development environment.
+Do not hesitate to ask if you have any inquiries, runtime issues or wish to learn more about palindromes, C programming or use of functions and pointers!